 Contact: rdr@TC3.edu, 607-844-8222, Ext.4496

-Coach Munson returns for his third year as a part of Coach Rice's staff.
+Coach Munson returns for his fourth year as a part of Coach Rice's staff.
 An enthusiastic teacher, he has been passionate about soccer since his own playing days at Lansing High and TC3.
 While a Panther he was an all-region performer on TC3's nationally-ranked regional semifinalist team in 2005.
 He uses this experience and his knowledge of the game to work with Coach Rice to bring the best out of the team and provide a positive learning experience.